pingcap/docs-cn/sql/statistics.md

 For the `INSERT`, `DELETE`, or `UPDATE` statements, TiDB automatically updates the number of rows and updated rows.
 TiDB persists this information regularly and the update cycle is 5 * `stats-lease`.
 The default value of `stats-lease` is `3s`.
 If you specify the value as `0`, it does not update automatically.

 When the query is executed, TiDB collects feedback with the probability of `feedback-probability` and uses it to update the histogram and Count-Min Sketch.
+You can modify the value of `feedback-probability` in the configuration file.
+The default value is `0`.

 ### Control `ANALYZE` concurrency